 Carrier-Grade Enterprise Session Border Controllers

-The 4 points which make SBC unique are: Performance, Scalability, Reliability and Redundancy
+The 4 points which make an SBC Software unique are Performance, Scalability, Reliability and Redundancy

 Powerful and robust with high capacity and redundancy, these solutions are not only able to handle the average number of calls coming through the system simultaneously but also to can handle peak calls easily.

 The performance, scalability, and resiliency of SBC are evaluated through the following factors: